๐Ÿ—ณ๏ธHonors US Government

 • Outlaws discrimination in voting, employment, and public accommodations based on race, color, religion, sex, or national origin

-• Title I specifically addresses voting, prohibiting unequal application of registration requirements and limiting literacy tests
+• Title I specifically addresses voting, prohibiting the unequal application of registration requirements and limiting the use of literacy tests as qualification tools

-• Created federal enforcement infrastructure that laid groundwork for the more targeted Voting Rights Act the following year
+• Created federal enforcement infrastructure that laid the groundwork for the more targeted Voting Rights Act the following year.
+Think of the Civil Rights Act as the broad framework and the VRA as the precision tool.

 Voting Rights Act of 1965